 How will I be taught, and will there be any work outside the class?

-You will be taught in class with slide presentations and group discussions.
+You will be taught with lecture, slide presentations and group discussions.
 You will be recommended galleries and museums to visit in your own time in order to see examples of works of this period.

 Are there any other costs?
 Is there anything I need to bring?

 You might wish to bring a notebook.
 You might wish to buy some of the books on any reading list given out in class.

 When I've finished, what course can I do next?